Idea-Theorem/sccc-budget-planner-fe/README.md

 This will generate optimized production-ready files in the 'dist' directory.

 ## Deployment
 Make any changes in required files and push them to dev branch.
-Pipelines are setup to ship and deploy changes to server.
+Pipelines are setup to ship and deploy changes to server